 The conclusion for businesses and statistics are threefold:

 1. Many consumers are savvy.
-They know when something is not on the up and up, and its often best for businesses to be straightforward about how they conducted research and reached their conclusions.
+They know when something is not on the up and up, and it is often best for businesses to be straightforward about how they conducted research and reached their conclusions.

-2. It’s important for businesses to understand the statistics they quote or present to the world.
-In this age of social media, it’s too easy to share a cool statistic without doing due diligence.
+2. Businesses need to understand the statistics they quote or present to the world as well as how it was conducted.
+In this age of social media, it is too easy to share a cool statistic without doing due diligence.

-3. Businesses need to be sure that the companies they work with for, say, tracking consumer data, are presenting information accurately.
+3. Businesses need to be sure that the companies they work with for, say, tracking consumer data, are presenting information accurately and clearly.

 By being aware of these pitfalls of misleading data and looking at signs such as sample size, methodology, and sample representation, a company can get a good idea of whether research is being performed accurately.
 Curious about what can happen when companies get the data wrong (or ignore the data entirely)?
 Check out our blog post: Top 5 Examples of How NOT To Do Market Research